-This is all about the flow of fluids (liquids and gases).
+Fluid Dynamics is all about the flow of fluids (liquids and gases).
 There are several areas of speciality, including aerodynamics (the study of air and other gases in motion) and hydrodynamics (the study of liquids in motion).
-Hence it’s importance to the whole field of model engineering.
+Hence the importance of this to the whole field of model engineering.

 - skin friction: this is drag due to the surface texture and area.

 - profile drag: this is drag from the three-dimensional shape of the aircraft/vehicle.

 - service drag: this is drag from air ducted to cooling components.

 Aeroelasticity – any phenomenon which includes the mutual interaction between aerodynamic loads and structural deformation.